How do Beginners Learn Accounting?

 The Next Step

 There’s a lot you can do with professional training.
 Since most advanced classes value career preparation and offer portfolio-building projects, students can start with a strong base for the next steps in their career search.
-Depending on your preferred educational path, you can find employment in accounting and accounting-adjacent fields like accounting software consultant, financial analyst, and government accounting.
+Depending on your preferred educational path, you can find employment in accounting and accounting-adjacent fields like accounting software consultant, Financial Analyst, and government accounting.
 You could even open your own business.
-Whether you explore remote jobs or in-house positions, freelance or part-time work, available jobs suit your needs and preferences.
+Whether you explore remote or in-house positions, freelance or part-time work, available jobs suit your needs and preferences.

 Live Classes and Bootcamps at Noble Desktop

-Individuals can learn accounting through finance classes with hands-on training at Noble Desktop.
+Individuals can learn accounting through finance classes and hands-on training at Noble Desktop.
 Finance courses boast small class sizes, expert instructors, and free retakes.
 Noble’s Financial Analyst Training Program teaches Excel and critical financial and corporate finance options.
 Individuals gain basic and intermediate skills in Excel while learning to build a comprehensive valuation model for a public company.
-Critical concepts taught include advanced Excel for financial modeling and accounting, corporate finance, and valuation.
+Critical concepts include advanced Excel for financial modeling and accounting, corporate finance, and valuation.

-Among the many business-related classes and bootcamps offered at Noble Desktop is the Quickbooks Bootcamp.
-This comprehensive QuickBooks Online course equips you, whether a business owner, accountant, or aspiring financial manager, to leverage QuickBooks for informed financial decisions.
+Among the many business-related classes and bootcamps offered at Noble Desktop is the QuickBooks Bootcamp.
+This comprehensive QuickBooks Online course equips you, whether a business owner, Accountant, or aspiring Financial Manager, to leverage QuickBooks for informed financial decisions.
 You'll master essential tasks like setting up your company, handling accounts and invoicing, and advanced functionalities like reports and inventory management, making you a confident QuickBooks power user.

 Noble also offers Intro to Financial Accounting, through which individuals master the fundamentals of financial accounting and begin taking the next steps in accounting or finance.
 Enrollees see real-life examples and go through real 10-K’s to understand better how accounting concepts apply to large companies such as Facebook, Amazon, and Apple.